BillHan01/BillHan01.github.io/_posts/2025-06-09-my-first-post.md

   - HelloWorld
 ---

 I’m Jiarui Han, currently pursuing my Master’s degree in Computer Science at Tongji University.
 I work with Prof. Jihong Guan and Assoc.
-Prof. Wengeng Li at the ADMIS Lab, focusing on cross-modal learning and remote sensing applications.
+Prof. Wengen Li at the ADMIS Lab, focusing on cross-modal learning and remote sensing applications.

 I plan to use this space to share things I’m working on, interesting papers I come across, and maybe a few thoughts on life as a graduate student.